danielegiulianini/smart-drive/README.md

 0. Prepare the circuit: deploy your Arduino UNO board following [this file](vehicleSimulatorSubSystem/vehicleSimulatorSubSystem.ino).
 1. Connect the Arduino UNO board: connect your Arduino UNO board to your computer using a USB cable.
 2. Open Arduino IDE: Launch a new instance of the Arduino IDE (wrt that of NodeMCU previously started, as to visualize the messages coming from the two different serial monitors).
-3. Select the board: go to Tools > Board and select "Arduino Uno" from the list of available boards.
+3. Select the board: go to "Tools" > "Board" and select "Arduino Uno" from the list of available boards.
-4. Select the port: go to Tools > Port and choose the port to which your Arduino Uno board is connected.
+4. Select the port: go to "Tools" > "Port" and choose the port to which your Arduino Uno board is connected.
 If you're not sure, you can check your system's device manager or the Arduino IDE's port list.
-5. Open the sketch: click on File > Open and open [this file](vehicleSimulatorSubSystem/vehicleSimulatorSubSystem.ino).
+5. Open the sketch: click on "File" > "Open" and open [this file](vehicleSimulatorSubSystem/vehicleSimulatorSubSystem.ino).
 6. Upload the code: once the code is successfully verified, click on the "Upload" button (right arrow icon) or go to Sketch > Upload to transfer the code to your Arduino UNO board.
 The status bar will show the progress, and the onboard LED on the Arduino will blink rapidly while uploading.
 7. Monitor the output: to observe the output or debug  messages, open the Serial Monitor in Arduino IDE by going to "Tools" → "Serial Monitor".
 Make sure the baud rate is set to the same value as in the code.
-8. Use your emulated car: use the potentiometers as the emulated throttle/break (follow [this file](vehicleSimulatorSubSystem/vehicleSimulatorSubSystem.ino) to map between each other) and visualize your dashboard through the lcd or similar.
+8. Use your emulated car: use the potentiometers as the emulated throttle/break (follow [this file](vehicleSimulatorSubSystem/vehicleSimulatorSubSystem.ino) to map between each other) and visualize your dashboard through the LCD or similar.

 ### Running with real ECU